jstrachan/example-camel-cdi/README.md

-# Camel CDI QuickStart Thingy
+# Camel CDI QuickStart Thingy2

 This example shows how to work with Camel in the Java Container using CDI to configure components, endpoints and beans.